 Market and Moss grew out of Annie’s vision for a restaurant that brought together seasonal cuisine, beautiful ambience, and warm hospitality extended not only to guests but to employees and other stakeholders.
 From the beginning, building a positive culture based on a shared commitment to create exceptional experiences was an integral part of the Market and Moss concept.

 Growing up in Chapel Hill, Annie worked at several local restaurants.
 Her first job in the industry was at Pazzo, an Italian eatery, where she was a backwait who served bread and bussed tables.
-She went on to hold jobs at several other local restaurants as a Host and then as a Server, before leaving for Vanderbilt University in 2005.
-During college, she left the hospitality industry and after college, she led companies ranging from a due diligence investigation firm to an online startup that she founded in 2012.
-She had a passion for growing businesses, but hadn’t found the industry that felt right until she returned to hospitality.
+She held jobs at several other local restaurants before leaving for Vanderbilt University in 2005.
+After graduating, she began her entrepreneurial career, leading companies ranging from a due diligence investigation firm to an online startup that she founded in 2012.
+In 2015, she brought her passion for business development back to the industry where she held her first job: hospitality.

-In 2015, Annie bought and reinvented La Vita Dolce Cafe, just a few doors down from Market and Moss, and fell in love with growing a business that in turn grows community, connection, and its employees.
+That year, Annie purchase and reinvented La Vita Dolce Cafe, just a few doors down from Market and Moss, and fell in love with growing a business that in turn grows community and connection.

-In 2019, Annie began to look for a location that could house her newest vision — Market and Moss.
-Near the end of the year, she got a call from Pazzo owner Seth Kingsbury.
+In 2019, when Annie began to look for a space that could house her newest vision, Market and Moss, she got a call from Pazzo owner Seth Kingsbury.

 Front of House Manager, Ivana Uzunova